top of page

 Squadron Director Mr. Craig Spencer

-Sponsoring Committee Chairperson Ms. Carolyn McColl
+Sponsoring Committee Chairperson

-Squadron Cadet Commander WO1 Jorden Rose
+Squadron Cadet Commander WO1 Kai Halawa

 Squadron Deputy Commander WO2 Jeri Anne Martin

-Squadron Warrant Officer WO2 Kai Halawa
+Squadron Warrant Officer WO2 Levi Martin

-#1 Flight Commander WO2 Lucas Stott
+#1 Flight Commander WO2 Hazel Jung

-#2 Flight Commander WO2 Levi Martin
+#2 Flight Commander FSgt Vincent Potipco

-Drum Major FSgt Jacob Fulford
+Drum Major FSgt Abigail Hayes

-Flag Party Commander Sgt Avalyne James
+Flag Party Commander FSgt Avalyne James

 PRESENTATION OF AWARDS